codesport/ERC20Votes-Tokenized-Voting/README.md

 # Overview: Tokenzied Ballots

 Okay boys and girls.
 Our group is very independent.
 So everyone has opted to do their homework solo.
-As such, this repo embodies my interpretation and key learnings from assignment.
+As such, this repo embodies my interpretation of as well as my key learnings from the assignment.

 ## Assignment

-For this weekend's project, @codesport has:
+For this weekend's project, [@codesport](https//github.com/codesport) has:

 1. Customized the original Ballot.sol to a TokenizedBallot.sol.
 This new ballot contract uses token ownership at a `block.number`-based snapshot to voting power.

-2. Created [nodejs scripts](scripts) which allow endusers to perform the following:
+2. Created [nodejs scripts](scripts) which allow users to perform the following:

-* Deploy an [ERC20Votes.sol](contracts/TokenizedVotes.sol) contract from OpenZeppellin's [contract's wizard](https://wizard.openzeppelin.com/)
+* Deploy an [ERC20Votes](contracts/TokenizedVotes.sol) contract from OpenZeppellin's [contract's wizard](https://wizard.openzeppelin.com/)
-* The token's name and symbol were custimized as follows: `constructor() ERC20("VoteToken", "VTK") ERC20Permit("VoteToken")`
+* The token's name and symbol were customized as follows: `constructor() ERC20("VoteToken", "VTK") ERC20Permit("VoteToken")`

-* Mint tokens to others
+* Mint (via ERC20's `onlyRole(MINTER_ROLE)`) tokens to others
-* Delegates [voting power](https://docs.openzeppelin.com/contracts/5.x/api/governance#Votes-delegate-address-).
-Voting power may be given by transferring tokens.
+* "Delegate" (i.e., transferr) [voting power](https://docs.openzeppelin.com/contracts/5.x/api/governance#Votes-delegate-address-) by transferring tokens to another wallet
-  * But, must always be activated by `self-delegating` owned tokens
+  * "Delegated" (i.e., transferred) tokens must always be activated by `self-delegating` owned tokens
-* Deploys a TokenizeBallot.sol which allows voting, vote tracking, and "connects to ERCVites.sol via a Solidity Interface
+* Deploy a TokenizeBallot.sol which allows voting, vote tracking, and "connects" to TokenizedVotes.sol via a Solidity Interface
-* Cast votes
+* Verify vote power
-* Check vote power
+   Cast votes
-* Querying various voting and proposal results
+* Query various voting and proposal results

 ## Key Learnings